 Your child's doctor will recommend a schedule for routine checkups.
 One example is for visits at ages:

-After age 3, routine checkups are usually scheduled yearly through
+After age 3, routine checkups are usually scheduled yearly through the teen years.

 Other Works Consulted